How to use Selenium Web Driver and JavaScript to Login any website?

 .then((continueBtn) => {

-// click on the continue button
+// Click on the submit button

 continueBtn.click();

-console.log("SignIN completed!");
+console.log("Sign-in completed!");

 })